-A growing number of studies show a correlation between masturbation and good health.
+Evidence shows a correlation between masturbation and good mental and physical health.
 Even though masturbation is not harmful, some people never masturbate or only do so rarely — this is also healthy and normal.

 Masturbating to reach orgasm may help a person get a good night’s sleep.
 During and after orgasm, feel-good hormones flood the brain.
 These hormones include:

 These help a person relax, which may improve their sleep.

 While research highlights the many potential benefits of masturbation, other research notes that it could contribute to negative mental health outcomes in some individuals.
 People may use terms such as

 Many cultures may consider masturbation taboo and condemn the act as immoral.
 Research notes that individuals who feel guilt after masturbation are more likely to experience psychological problems.

 This term refers to a belief that a person firmly insists is true despite evidence to the contrary.
 As such, it is not just the guilt but the false belief that masturbation is wrong that leads to depression.